viamrobotics/docs/docs/cli.md

 ##### Named arguments: `update`

+The `org-id` and `application-id` are immutable; they cannot be updated after the application is registered.

 <!-- prettier-ignore -->
 | Argument             | Description                                  | Inclusion    |
 | -------------------- | -------------------------------------------- | ------------ |